KILTprotocol/spec-KiltTransferAssetRecipient/README.md

 ### Proof Registry

-As there is no uniform place collecting definitions of hashing and digital signature schemes that are used in the crypto interactions, here is a list, meant to be extended, of all hashing and digital signature schemes that can be found in the `proof` object of a linked account, as well as the definition of what is the payload to generate such proof.
+As there is no extensive collection for definitions of hashing and digital signature schemes that are used in the crypto interactions, here is a list, meant to be extended, of all hashing and digital signature schemes that can be found in the `proof` object of a linked account, as well as the definition of what is the payload to generate such proof.

 #### Digital Signature Schemes

-* `schorr-ristretto-25519`: refers to the Schnorr signature on Ristretto-compressed Ed25519 points.
+* `schorr-ristretto-25519`: the Schnorr signature on Ristretto-compressed Ed25519 points.
 They are typically identified as `sr25519` in the Polkadot ecosystem.
-* `eddsa-curve-25519`: refers to the EdDSA digital signature scheme based on Ed25519 points.
+* `eddsa-25519`: the EdDSA digital signature scheme based on Ed25519 points.
 They are typically identified as `ed25519` in the Polkadot ecosystem.
-* `ecdsa-secp256k1`: refers to the EDDSA digital signature scheme based on the secp256k1 curve.
+* `ecdsa-secp256k1`: the EDDSA digital signature scheme based on the secp256k1 curve.
 They are typically identified as `ecdsa` in the Polkadot ecosystem and are the default scheme for Ethereum and Bitcoin accounts.

 #### Hashing Schemes